pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 participants in how the system works.
 This is the kind of culture that we need for the Scholarly Commons, where players come together as peers and work on an even playing field.

+In P2P systems, the assets are generally not owned by anyone.
+No one is accountable.
+This breeds a culture of irresponsibility.
+What we need is researchers to be held accountable for the research they produce.
+Otherwise there is nothing that will bring us together.

 In all of what I'm saying, I'm not recommending that we get rid of institutions and publishers.
 We need them, but not as the controllers of what counts as